Causation, Measurement Relevance and No-conspiracy in EPR: EPR correlations and Common Causes

-Einstein, Podolsky and Rosen first introduced the so-called EPR thought experiment in 1935\footnote{\cite{epr1935}.} as an argument to suggest that quantum theory did not provide a complete description of reality.
-In a later refined version presented by David Bohm, two \emph{entangled} electrons are emitted from a source in opposite directions.
+Consider the Bohm version of the EPR experiment.
+Two entangled electrons are emitted from a source in opposite directions.
 The spin component of each of the electrons can be later detected (measured) in three different directions $\theta_i ~(i=1,2,3)$ after having passed through an inhomogeneous magnetic field.
+It is assumed that the state of the entangled electron pair at the source is the spin \emph{singlet} state:

+where $\psi^{+}_{L}$ ($\psi^{+}_{R}$) denotes the \emph{up} eigenvector of the spin component of the particle in the left (right) wing of the experiment along a given direction.
+Similarly for $\psi^{-}_{L}$ ($\psi^{-}_{R}$) and the \emph{down} eigenvector of the spin component of the corresponding particle.

-Let us first denote $L_{i}$ and $R_{j}~ (i,j = 1,2,3)$ the different measurement settings in each wing of the experiment.
-Also, I shall denote by $a$ and $b$ the value of the spin variable of each electron in a given measurement direction which, in the singlet state, can be either `spin-up' ($+$) or `spin-down' ($-$) with probability $\frac{1}{2}$.
-We can then express the corresponding measurement outcome events on each particle along each of the three different measurement directions as $L^{a}_i$ and $R^{b}_{j}$, with $a,b = +,-$ and $i,j = 1,2,3$.
-It is assumed that the state of the entangled electron pair is the spin \emph{singlet} state:
+Let us write $L_{i}$ and $R_{j}$ for the different measurement settings in each wing of the experiment.
+Also, we shall denote by $a$ and $b$ the value of the spin variable of each electron in a given measurement direction which, for the singlet state, can be either `spin-up' ($+$) or `spin-down' ($-$), with probability $\frac{1}{2}$.
+Measurement outcome events on each particle along each of the three different measurement directions will be written as $L^{a}_i$ and $R^{b}_{j}$, with $a,b = +,-$ and $i,j = 1,2,3$.

-Furthermore, it is assumed that measurement events at each wing of the experiment, $L^{a}_{i}$ and $R_{j}^{b}$, are space-like separated events.
-This is represented in Figure~\ref{fig:epr} by noting that no time-like world-line can reach from $R_{j}^{b}$ to $L^{a}_{i}$ or \emph{vice versa}.
-Under a conventional albeit controversial interpretation of special relativity, such events can not be causally connected.\footnote{See~\cite{maudlin1994} for a critical discussion.}

-Quantum mechanics allows us to calculate single and joint conditional probabilities for the different possible outcomes in both wings.
-When those calculations are performed on the entangled pair in the singlet state, correlations between these outcomes are derived: